wesleymostien/boilerplate-vue/README.md

 -   [.prettierrc.json](./.prettierrc.json) : settings file for Prettier (code formatter)
 -   [.stylelintignore](./.stylelintignore) : exclude files from the Stylelint linting process
 -   [.stylelintrc.json](./.stylelintrc.json) : settings file for Stylelint (Sass / SCSS / CSS linter)
+-   [Dockerfile](./Dockerfile) : contains all the commands to assemble a Docker image
 -   [jsconfig.json](./jsconfig.json) : specifies the root files and the options for the features provided by the JavaScript language service (compiler options, module resolving, ...)
 -   [package-lock.json](./package-lock.json) : automatically generated for any operations where npm modifies either the node_modules tree, or package.json file
 -   [package.json](./package.json) : holds data related to the project (dependencies, scripts, version, ...)